Important: Add our email as a trusted contact

 To keep settlement administration costs to a minimum, we are unlikely to be able to respond to queries via email or phone that are answered on our website.

-Our website will be updated monthly, and we encourage you to check it regularly.
+Our website will be updated regularly, and we encourage you to bookmark this page so you can easily check for updates.

 Answers to commonly asked questions such as 'when will I be paid?' and 'how much will I be paid?' can be found at the bottom of this page.